Join live or receive a link to the recording and earn a CE certificate

 In today’s world where changes in technology are constant, school systems must assure that not only students, but also the entire district’s staff, have the opportunities to participate in ongoing, effective, and impactful technology professional learning opportunities.
 In this edLeader Panel, three leading superintendents share the strategies their districts implement to assure that their professional learning programs are aligned to improving digital literacy and the technology capacity of their educators, administrators, students, and even parents and families.

-This edLeader Panel is of particular value to superintendents, K-12 school and district leaders, and aspiring school leaders.
-Attendees will have the opportunity to submit questions to the panelists during the live broadcast.
+This recorded edLeader Panel is of particular value to superintendents, K-12 school and district leaders, and aspiring school leaders.

 About the Presenters

 Dr. Deborah Kerr is the superintendent of St. Francis School District in St. Francis, Wisconsin, with over 1,000 students, 100 teachers, and 50% economically disadvantaged.
 She is in her second year of leading this “diamond of a district,” which passed a referendum during the pandemic and will open up new learning spaces in the fall of 2022.
 Dr. Kerr has dedicated the last 40 years of her life to the education of all children.
 She has also been elected to leadership roles in regional, state, and national organizations.
 She is Past President of the American Association of School Administrators (AASA) and Wisconsin Association of School District Administrators (WASDA).
 Dr. Kerr is noted for closing achievement gaps, attaining 100% graduation rates, and recruiting diverse teaching, administrative, and school boards.
 Through her learning experiences with great educators and community partners, she believes that we must collectively work together to promote excellence and equity for all of our students.